tyaga001/awesome-neon/README.md

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to contribute to this list.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is released into the public domain using the [CC0 1.0 Universal (CC0 1.0) Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/).

+To the extent possible under law, the author(s) have dedicated all copyright and related and neighboring rights to this work to the public domain worldwide.
+This work is distributed without any warranty.